mdsAyubi/tech-notes/node/NodeJSNotes.md

 ## Asynchronous Programming

--There is only one process running at a time which pushes events on the Event stack/listeners.
+There is only one process running at a time which pushes events on the Event stack/listeners.
 Once the notification from the underlying mechanism is received, the functions in the event stack is popped and executed, which in turn can put something else on the stack.

 ## Errors in async world

--Always check for errors in callback functions instead of writing try catch
+Always check for errors in callback functions instead of writing try catch

 ## Yielding control

 - Consider two async functions, one of which is taking all the available memory, the other cant finish.
 To remedy this, we use `process.nextTick(callback)` or `setImmediate(callback);`

 ## Looping and Async programming